khakhalin/Teaching/Intro_Neuroscience/readings_major-level.md

-# Full list of Readings, Videos, and Extra Materials
+# Full list of Readings, Videos, and Extra Materials: Major level

 *Work in progress!
 Doesn't match the syllabus for now!*